palmerlab/behaviour_box/documentation/source/details.rst

 global_variables.h
 ------------------

-contains definitions of all variables that are used by multiple functions and expected to have persistent values between the functions.
+Contains definitions of all variables that are used by multiple functions and expected to have persistent values between the functions.
-These include the initialisation time, the various timing parameters, as well as any additional options that I have decided to make available.
+These include the initialisation time, the various timing parameters, as well as any additional options that are available.

 +------------------+------------------------+
 | variable         | description            |